antiffat/animal-clinic/README.md

 # Animal Clinic Management System

 ## Project Description

 **Animal Clinic Management System** is a web application designed to manage the operations of an animal clinic.
-The system allows the clinic staff to manage animals, employees, and visits efficiently.
+The system allows the clinic staff to manage animals, employees, users, and visits efficiently.
+The application also includes authentication and role-based authorization to secure various endpoints.

 ## Getting Started